 Temporary Food Establishments

 All temporary food establishments shall comply with the Texas Food Establishment Rules Section 229.170.
-The City-County Health Unit may also impose additional requirements to protect the well-being of all citizens related to the event.
+The City of Kingsville Health Unit may also impose additional requirements to protect the well-being of all citizens related to the event.

 Events held within the City of Kingsville may require additional permits from various departments within the city.
-A temporary event permit must be obtained from the City-County Health Unit 48 hours prior to the event (excluding weekends).
+A temporary event permit must be obtained from the City of Kingsville Health Department 48 hours prior to the event (excluding weekends).
 Food handlers must have at least a minimum of a food handler card for temporary events.
 Further rules regarding temporary food establishments can be viewed by clicking on the following link: